Sitting Too Much Can Increase Anxiety and Depression Risk

 Do you sit for long periods due to your line of work?
 We know that a sedentary lifestyle can lead to poor physical health and can increase one's risks of obesity, type 2 diabetes, and heart disease.
 But research shows that sitting too much with inactivity can also affect your mental health, putting you at risk of anxiety and depression.

 This is just one out of the myriad of things the Covid-19 pandemic opened our eyes to.

-The Covid-19 pandemic, which necessitated a stay-at-home order, brought an abrupt change to lives all over the globe.
+The pandemic, which necessitated a stay-at-home order, brought an abrupt change to lives all over the globe.
 For a considerable part of 2020, the Coronavirus outbreak turned daily commute into back-and-forth transitions between the bedroom and living room.
 Clicking Zoom links replaced driving to meeting venues, and hours of sitting down watching Netflix ate into gym time.
 In short, people were sitting more than they've ever had.